 To apply for the Abele Scholar Award, you must satisfy these requirements:

-- Be a resident of Pennsylvania, New Jersey, Delaware or Maryland
+- Be a resident of Pennsylvania, Delaware, New Jersey, Maryland, New York, Maryland, Virginia, Washington D.C. or Hawaii

 - Expected Family Contribution (EFC) of no more than $20,000 based on your current FAFSA